poliastro/poliastro/docs/source/quickstart.md

 <Quantity 3.887010576192155 deg / min>
 ```

-Using the :py:meth:`~poliastro.twobody.orbit.Orbit.propagate` method
-we can now retrieve the position of the ISS after some time:
+Using the {py:meth}`~poliastro.twobody.orbit.Orbit.propagate` method we can now retrieve the position of the ISS after some time:

 ```python
 >>> iss_30m = iss.propagate(30 * u.min)